LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK08D1-Repositories+DI+UnitTesting.md

 - Reasons for using a repository:

-  - It facilitates unit testing since the repository can be replaced by a "fake" for testing.
+  - The main reason is that it facilitates unit testing since the repository can be replaced by a "fake" for testing.
   - It can facilitate a simple source of "hard coded" data for integration testing during early development.
   - It provides an additional layer of abstraction:
     - For implementing common data operations.